 Rich as they are in chutzpah, grit, humor and heart, New Yorkers aren’t famous for being the most instantly polite people in the world, so planning your itinerary in advance is always a good idea.
 Stopping a local in the street to ask a newbie question is likely to be met with a swift “I’m walkin here”, or some colorful equivalent.

 For every iconic landmark you see in the movies, there’s a hidden gem you have to dig a bit to find.
-So if you’re planning a Big Apple break, and are looking for some ways to be a part of it, use this handy guide to discover the famously cool things to do in New York, along with some of the more unusual nearby attractions you might pass by in the hectic rush of the city.
+So if you’re planning a Big Apple break, and are looking for some ways to be a part of it, use this handy guide to discover the famously cool and unusual things to do in New York, along with some of the leeser-known nearby attractions you might pass by in the hectic rush of the city.

 First things first: Manhattan is massive!
 But it’s easy to navigate once you understand its handy grid layout.
 Numbered streets go from east to west, while avenues run from north to south.
 Walking is certainly an option, So get out, explore, and soak up the city on foot.
 A big yellow taxi ride in a New York cab is another must, and you haven’t done New York until you’ve joined the (literal) subway rat race!